hphelion/documentation/commercial/GA1/commerical.services-swift-deployment.md

 # Deploy Scale-out Swift Nodes with HP Helion  OpenStack&#174;

-By deploying scale-out Swift you can create storage-policy:1 for object-ring:1, which is used to store the cloud user data.
-Storage-policy:1 is used to implement object-ring:1 and it adhere to 'no single point of failure' policy.
+The scale-out object storage is realized by defining a new storage policy – storage-policy:1.
+Object-1 ring is associated with storage-policy 1.
+This ring is used to store end user data.
+Once the storage-policy:1 is created,  it is the default policy and all of the containers would be on this policy unless otherwise specified.
 We recommend you to use at least **two** nodes to implement storage-policy:1.
 Also, you can extend the object storage by adding one or more nodes to object-ring:1 as per your requirement.

-This section describes the procedure for the deployment of two extra nodes to the storage policy:1 and no extra proxy node is added.

-Perform the following steps to deploy scale-out object-ring:1:
+Perform the following steps to deploy scale-out object-ring:1

 1. [Prerequisite](#preq)
 2. [Defining ring attributes of object-ring:1](#define-object-ring:1)